RouxieLM/RDAutomation/readme.md

 - Torrent search
 - Torrent picking within the app with name, size, trust factor and ID
 - Automatic magnet generation
-- Automatic downloads of Movies, TV Shows and Anime
+- Automatic download of Movies, TV Shows and Anime
 - Progress bar for downloads